coffee2code/text-replace/readme.txt

 * Text replacement can be made case insensitive (it is case sensitive by default)
 * Text replacement can be limited to doing only one replacement per term, per post (by default, all occurrences of a term are replaced)
 * Text replacement can be handled early or late in WordPress's text filtering process (it's early by default)
+* Text replacement can be expanded to affect other filters

 A few things to keep these things in mind: